 Clarify your core Identity—your brewery’s essence and personality—and identify key themes that will create an emotional bridge to your brand;

 Create a Messaging Brief that collects approved stories, boilerplate language, consistent topics to highlight, description of flagship beer and beer lines so each member of your team stays on the same page;

 Develop a Implementation Plan to describe how the messaging will happen in each department, how it will be coordinated among departments, and who is responsible for messaging within each department; and

 Plan a Messaging Strategy for the next 12-24 months that will coordinate the stories, topics, events, new releases, projects, and collaborations to strengthen and sharpen your brand and give it salience in the marketplace.

 Because I also write about the breweries I've consulted with, it's important for you to know where there's a financial relationship.
 Being paid by breweries creates an unavoidable conflict of interest.
-My relationships with breweries exists entirely in the contract to write these stories.
+My relationships with breweries exists entirely in the contract to execute a messaging plan.
 These breweries understand that there is no ongoing relationship, and I will continue to cover them independently.
 (They also understand that I may be doing similar work for their competitors.)
 As always, you as the reader will render the final judgment.
 Finally, the Widmer Brothers Brewery has hired me to write a book-length biography of Kurt and Rob Widmer.
 I completed the book at the end of 2017 and Portland State University's Ooligan Press published it as The Widmer Way in March 2019.